cpske/ISP/git/git-basics.md

 ---
-title: Introduction to Git
+title: Git Basics
 ---

 ## About Git

-Git is a version control system.
-It keeps a repository of files and a history of all changes ("commits") to the repository.
-You can go back in time and recover any prior version of files in the repository.

-Git records every change to a collection of files, along with who made the change and why.
-Git lets you view changes and recover any previous version of any file (even deleted files!).
-This is similar to the way Google Docs keeps a history of changes to a Google Doc, except git operates on a collection of files rather than just individual files.

 Some things you can do with Git are:

 * easily make a copy of a project's source code on another machine
 * view a history of all changes to project files, and compare revisions
-* checkout any past revision of a project, even files that have been deleted!
+* checkout any past revision to a project, even files that have been deleted!
-* control who has read and write access to the project
+* control who can read and write to the repository
-* quickly update the repository when you make changes to your "working copy" of the files.
+* quickly switch your "working copy" between different versions of repository files

-This introduction describes how to create and use a local git repository, using the `git` command line program.
+This file describes how to create and use a local git repository, using the `git` command line program.
 How to use Github is introduced in a separate document.

 See [Why Use Git?](#why-use-git) (below) for how Git can save you from disaster.

 ## Git Software

-There are many tools for using git, including:
+Tools for using git incliude:

 1. **Git command line tool** - the basic "git" we will use.
 This is the best way to learn git.
 2. **Git GUI client** such as [Github Desktop](https://desktop.github.com/) for Windows and OSX, [SourceTree](https://www.sourcetreeapp.com/), or
 [SmartGit](https://www.syntevo.com/smartgit/).
-3. **IDE builtin Git feature** Eclipse, Netbeans, IntelliJ, and BlueJ all include git tools.
-After you understand git, these tools are an easy way to use git while programming; but if you *don't* know git well it is easy to make mistakes or be confused.
+3. **IDE built-in Git feature** Eclipse, Netbeans, IntelliJ, PyCharm, VS Code, and even BlueJ all include git tools.
+After you understand git, these tools are a fast and easy way to use git while programming.
+   - but if you *don't* know git first it is easy to make mistakes or be confused.

 For this introduction, we will use the Git command line.